 Environmental Impacts of the Proposed Action

-The NRC staff has completed its environmental assessment of the proposed exemption.
-The NRC staff has concluded that the proposed action to further extend the implementation deadline for one item would not significantly affect plant safety and would not have a significant adverse effect on the probability of an accident occurring.
+The NRC has completed its environmental assessment of the proposed exemption.
+The staff has concluded that the proposed action to extend the implementation deadline would not significantly affect plant safety and would not have a significant adverse effect on the probability of an accident occurring.

-The proposed action would not result in an increased radiological hazard beyond those hazards previously analyzed in the environmental assessment and final finding of no significant impact made by the Commission in promulgating its revisions to 10 CFR part 73 as discussed in a Federal Register notice dated March 27, 2009 (74 FR 13926).
+The proposed action would not result in an increased radiological hazard beyond those previously analyzed in the environmental assessment and finding of no significant impact made by the Commission in promulgating its revisions to 10 CFR Part 73 as discussed in a Federal Register (FR) notice dated March 27, 2009 (74 FR 13967).
 There will be no change to radioactive effluents that affect radiation exposures to plant workers and members of the public.
 Therefore, no changes or different types of radiological impacts are expected as a result of the proposed exemption.

 The proposed action does not result in changes to land use or water use, or result in changes to the quality or quantity of non-radiological effluents.
 No changes to the National Pollution Discharge Elimination System permit are needed.
 No effects on the aquatic or terrestrial habitat in the vicinity of the plant, or to threatened, endangered, or protected species under the Endangered Species Act, or impacts to essential fish habitat covered by the Magnuson-Stevens Act are expected.
 There are no impacts to the air or ambient air quality.